lillux/morphoscanner/README.md

 file_name = 'name_of_the_output_file'
 ```

-Export the database with .xlsx file extension (you need `openpyxl`):
+Export the database with .xlsx file extension (you need to install `openpyxl`):
 ```python
 trj.database.to_excel(output_path, sheet_name=file_name)
 ```